nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application.
 The `AddressBook` will be initialized with the free time of its contacts.

 Step 2.
-The user executes the command `deleteTime n/Alex Yeoh t/mon 1200 - mon 1400 ;tue 1000 - wed 1600`.
+The user executes the command `deleteTime n/Alex Yeoh t/mon 1200 - mon 1400 t/tue 1000 - wed 1600`.
 The `deleteTimeCommandParser` will be called to parse the inputs and call the `deletePersonTimeCommand`.
 The `deletePersonTime` command calls `Model#deleteTimeFromPerson()`, which will call `Person#deleteFreeTime()`.

 **Note:** Since multiple inputs are allowed, an array list of time intervals are passed around, each of which is to be deleted.